jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 In short, if you want to get some application running in Kubernetes, you'll typically take the following steps:

 * Write a `Dockerfile` for your application.
 This describes how to package it up into a docker image that contains everything necessary to run it.
-* Push the image to some place on the internet that your kubernetes cluster can access (this is reminiscent of pushing code to github for instance; you can also `pull` Docker images from the internet to run them in locally).
+* Push the image to a Docker container library on the internet that your kubernetes cluster can access (this is reminiscent of pushing code to github for instance; you can also `pull` Docker images from a container library to run them locally).
+This can be a private library in Google Cloud, for instance, or a public one like [Docker Hub][dockerhub].
 * When describing a Pod you'd like to run in Kubernetes, you can then point to the image you'd like it to run.
 Kubernetes will then be able to download the image and spin it up whenever it needs to.

 Here is the configuration for a Pod that simply runs an echo server on port `3000` (by default):